-Brian is a Registered Biology Technologist with the College of Applied Biology and a Natural Resource Management Technician with Metro Vancouver Regional Parks.
+Brian Titaro is a Registered Professional Biologist (RPBio.) and Natural Resource Management Technician with Metro Vancouver Regional Parks.
 His work focuses on applying the principles of conservation biology into the natural resource management of parks and protected areas through habitat and ecosystem restoration, the development of community stewardship programs, and wildlife monitoring and inventorying projects.
-He has been actively using camera traps for several years to help inform park management plans, reduce human-wildlife conflict, and protect sensitive wildlife areas.
+He has been actively using camera traps for several years to help inform park management plans, reduce human-wildlife conflict, protect sensitive wildlife areas, and evaluate the impacts of human presence on wildlife diversity, abundance, distribution.

 Affiliations: Metro Vancouver Regional Parks; College of Applied Biology